Talanor, the Bright Tower

-Wizards are trained arcane casters and as such are almost always under the tutelage of a Hazard, a powerful wizard that is sanctioned by the Council.
-At times, a wizard once part of the formal system in the Known World will leave the order and later take an apprentice.
+Wizards are trained arcane casters and as such are almost always under the tutelage of a Hazard, a powerful wizard that is sanctioned by the Arcana Dominum.
+At times, a wizard once part of this guild will leave his or her order and later take an apprentice.
 In this rare case, the character will have minimal resources to advance his/her knowledge without discovering or acquiring grimoires and other ancient tomes.

 A wizard gets a spellbook at creation containing any four cantrips in addition to three 1st level spells of the players choosing from the wizards specialization school.
 The GM may also include a number of other spells from any school at his discretion up to the wizards intelligence bonus.
 This house rule replaces the standard starting spellbook for wizards.

 Spells Gained by Research at a New Level